 I was born and raised in Beijing.

-I'm interested in machine learning, computer vision, computer graphics, and particularly in how to understand and recreate our physical world in a principled and generalized way.
-My research centers on structural understanding and generation of visual data, with a focus on inverse graphics and controllable generation with foundation models.
+I'm interested in machine learning, computer vision, and computer graphics—particularly in how we can understand and recreate the physical world in a principled and generalizable way.
+My research explores the underlying structures in visual data—from 3D/4D representations and group symmetries to symbolic abstractions, physical priors, and beyond—to enable more controllable and interpretable AI systems.
+I focus on inverse graphics and controllable generation, often investigating and leveraging foundation models.

 Selected publications are listed below.